irrdnet/irrd/docs/admins/suspension.rst

 Multiple maintainers
 --------------------
-When reactivating objects, it is important to note that IRRD restores all objects that at the time of that object's suspension, had the reactivated `mntner` in their ``mnt-by``, in the state they had at the time of their suspension.
-This is potentially different from: all objects that at the time of the `mntner`'s suspension, had the reactivated `mntner` in their ``mnt-by``, in the state they had at the time of that maintainer's suspension.
+When reactivating objects, it is important to note that IRRD restores all objects that **at the time of that object's suspension**, had the reactivated `mntner` in their ``mnt-by``, in the state they had at the time of their suspension.
+This is potentially different from: all objects that **at the time of the mntner's suspension**, had the reactivated `mntner` in their ``mnt-by``, in the state they had at the time of that maintainer's suspension.
 The distinction matters with multiple maintainer suspensions, which are rare but complex.